Chapter 2 - Tests, loops and functions#

 2.6 User-defined functions#

 We have already discussed functions that are built into Python or its packages (e.g. np.mean).
 As you start to write your own programmes, you will need to create your own functions that take one or more input arguments, operate on this input and then return a result (output).
-Function files are simply text files with a .py extension and can be written as script files using the Python editor.
+When you want to use functions in multiple scripts, it can be helpful to store them in a separate functions file.
+This is simply an additional .py file in your folder which contains only functions.

 • The first line of a function must be of the following form

-This line always starts with the word def, followed by the name you want to gave your function and which you will use to call this function.
-Then the input parameters used are given in brackets, separated by commas.
+This line always starts with the reserved word def (as in “define”) followed by the name you want to give your function and which you will use to call this function.
+Then the input parameters used are given in parentheses, separated by commas.

 Note

 You import the functions made in separate .py files the same way you import packages.
-Make sure your functions are therefore located in the same working directory!
+For this to work, make sure your functions are located in the same working directory!

-• The definition line of a function file must be followed by some comments, containing at least the following fields: (i) a short description of the function aim; and (ii) definitions of the input and output variables (see example below).
+• The definition line of a function should be followed by a so-called doc string: a string between three pairs of double quotes (""" """), containing (i) a short description of the function aim; and (ii) definitions of the inputs (arguments, args for short) and outputs (what the function returns) (see example below).

 • The body of the function can then start.
-It is made of a succession of commands which ultimately defines the output variables using a return statement.
-These commands have to be an indented block from the function.
+It is made of a succession of commands which ultimately yields the output values using a return statement.
+As with loops, the lines included inside the function must be indented below the def line.

 For illustrative purposes, let’s start with an example of a function that is so simple that you would normally not write a function for it.
-Copy the following lines into two new .py files and save them in your current directory as cyclinder_volume.py and cylinder_surface_area.py:
+Copy the following lines into a new files called functions.py and save it in your current directory:

 import numpy as np